aadityaguptaa/ASJ-2021-2022/installation/windows/windows.md

 <br>
 <br>
 <p align="center">
 <h1> 🥳🥳 Phew it's done...
-I know it was a lot, but it's worth it, trust me </h2>
+I know it was a lot, but trust me, it's worth it </h2>
 </p>